veraison/go-cose/README.md

 go-cose implements several fuzz tests using [Go's native fuzzing](https://go.dev/doc/fuzz).

-Fuzzing only requires Go 1.18 or higher, and can be executed as follows:
+Fuzzing requires Go 1.18 or higher, and can be executed as follows:

 ```bash
 go test -fuzz=FuzzSign1